DanStem

 Mechanics of Tissue Homeostasis

-Lead by Professor Jakub Sedzinski.
+Lead by Professor Jakub Sedzinski

 The Sedzinski group aims to understand the general principles underlying epithelial homeostasis.
 Particularly, they want to determine both the mechanics and molecular regulation of epithelial cell renewal from stem cells hoping to provide new insights into treatment of epithelial pathologies associated with defective tissue homeostasis, such as asthma, colitis, and most common epithelial tumours, or carcinomas.